 Once you have spoken to the bank and determined the cause of the failure, go ahead and chat back so we can give engineering that info and have them retry the payout for you.

 Invalid Card - This usually means that your card is expired, a new card has been issued, or a number you entered in is incorrect.
-If you re-enter your card, the payout should automatically try again with the new card information.
+If you re-enter your card on the My Money page, the payout should automatically try again with the new card information.
 If you have not been issued a new card, you'll need to call your bank and see if they have made any updates.

 Lost or Stolen Card - If you have had any fraudulent activity on your card, or have reported your card lost, you will get this message because we cannot issue the payout.
 You will need to update your account on the My Money page and then we will retry the payout.

-Learn how Instapay can have your credit card payment in hand in less than 30 minutes.
+Learn how Instapay can have your credit card payment in hand in as little as 30 minutes.